cannarin025/Synth_Project/README.md

-# Microprocessors
+# Microprocessors Synth
-Repository for Physics Year 3 microprocessors lab

-A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB
+A basic four-wavetable synth made for the PIC18F87K22